 Next to Christmas, for all kids, Halloween is THE best day of the year.
 The excitement of running from door to door in your neighborhood on Halloween night, dressed in your spookiest costume you’ve been waiting to wear all year, is a thrill every kid looks forward to.
 But, it’s also vital that our children know the importance of Halloween safety as well.

 Between cars, candles, candy, and children running around, there are a lot of opportunities for an accident to occur if one is not careful.
-To ensure a fun night for the whole family, I’ve pulled together a few tips on how to keep everyone safe and healthy.
+So, to ensure a fun night for the whole family, I’ve pulled together a few tips on how to keep everyone safe and healthy.
+From costumes and bags of candy to crossing the road, with this tips, you can say goodbye to stress this year.
+Happy trick or treating!

 Costume Safety